 We know what you’re going through and provide connection, advice and support when you’re caring for someone with mental health problems.

 Jami recognises that there is still a stigma around mental health.
-Naomi says: “Carers can become very isolated because people judge you and often friends don’t come round.
-You don’t get any time for yourself.”
+Carers tell us that they have become very isolated because people judge them and friends stop coming round.
+We know it can also be hard for carers to make time for themselves.
 Jami’s Carer and Family Support service aims to alleviate this.

 Widening our reach